We are digging into the who, what, when, where and why of stereognosis in occupational therapy and how to create a kit for your clinic.

 Stereognosis is the WHERE and WHY does your ability to discriminate between objects without looking even matter?

 In Part 1 of this 2-part article series we will get into the “who”, “what”, “when”, “where”, and “why” about stereognosis and what it has to do with occupational therapy and adults.
-Part 2 will go over the “how” to incorporate stereognosis testing into your OT screenings and evaluation.
+Part 2 will go over the “how” to incorporate stereognosis tests into your OT screenings and evaluation.
 Then in Part 3 of the series, we will dive into "how" to down grade and up grade stereognosis activities and interventions!

 WHO can be affected?